 If the number of event sources in the alarmed state exceeds 10,000, then the email notification contains the details for only the first 10,000 and a total count.
 This is to ensure that the email is successfully delivered.

 The following examples show a low threshold triggered for two event source groups and a high threshold triggered for three event source groups.

 High and Low Thresholds Both Triggered

-There may be occasions when both the high and low alarms are both triggered for a particular event source group.
+Occasionally, both the high and low alarms are triggered for a particular event source group.
 The easiest way to see when this happens is to read the email header, which clearly states when both thresholds are triggered, as shown in this image: